About us - AirVPN, the story so far: a magniloquent tale

 An episode may be interesting to evaluate our determination: a vile and sudden suspension of service by a major datacenters operator in France in 2010 (all paid servers cancelled without prior notice and without any explanation - still today we have no explanation for that).
 We had everything there, except the database, so we had to re-start almost from scratch, but the service stayed down for only 4 days.

-At the end of 2012, a dedicated company has been founded, exclusively to operate the fiscal side of the project and the handling of the data according to the relevant legal framework in an optimal way.
+At the end of 2012, a dedicated company (check complete company details in the Terms of Service) has been founded, exclusively to operate the fiscal side of the project and the handling of the data according to the relevant legal framework in an optimal way.
 You can find the name of the legal responsible person for privacy and data protection in the Privacy Notice (he's the same old one :) ).
 The Air company operates exclusively AirVPN, and is involved only in AirVPN strictly related side projects about network neutrality and censorship circumvention.
-See https://airvpn.org/mission/ for an updated list of achievements and donations so far.
+See Mission for an updated list of achievements and donations so far.